Find a spider by...

 (identification based on a paper by Norman Platnick; see notes below)

 male: 11 mm

 Uncertain; may be aggressive when defending its egg sac

 The front parts of this spider are typically reddish brown in colour but the abdomen and

 chelicerae may be charcoal grey or black.
 The body is flattened and the legs curve forward in a fashion somewhat

 similar to that seen among huntsman species.
 The spinnerets are too short to be seen

-from above, unlike Hemicloea species (Family Gnaphosideae) which otherwise are reasonably similar in overall appearance.
+from above, unlike Hemicloea species (formerly in the Family Gnaphosideae but now listed in the Trochanteriidae) which otherwise are reasonably similar in overall appearance.